CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## <a name="supported"></a> Features :mailbox:
 The [Features list](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/toc.md#controls) refers to all the currently available features that can be found in the Windows Community Toolkit.
 Most features should work with the October 2018 Update (1809) SDK 17763 and above; however, refer to specific documentation on each feature for more information.

-## Feedback and Requests
-Please use [GitHub Issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues) for bug reports and feature requests.
-For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-community-toolkit) where questions should be tagged with the tag `windows-community-toolkit`.

 ## <a name="dependencies"></a> Required Dependencies :pushpin:
 The following dependencies are required for building the Windows Community Toolkit repo and sample app: